It's the day Texas elected its first President

 On this day in 1836, Sam Houston - sound familiar? - became the first elected president of the Republic of Texas, a nation that would exist for only a decade longer.

 Yes, sirree.
-If you thought Texans were different, there's a reason for that.
-It is one of very few US states once to have been an independent country.
+Texas is one of very few US states once to have been an independent country.
 The Republic of Texas sprang from a revolution in the Mexican state of Coahuila y Tejas, where citizens objected (among other things) to having to adopt Catholicism.

 The war of independence lasted for a year, officially, but sea battles would continue for another decade or so - pretty much until Texas gave up its independence and joined the United States.
-We'll be raising a glass to Texas, and Texans, with a Texsun cocktail, a mercifully Tex-Mex-free blend we discovered in Esquire's Handbook for Hosts.
+We'll be raising a glass to Texas, and Texans, with a Texsun cocktail, a cocktail we discovered in Esquire's Handbook for Hosts.

 The drama, known today as the Cuban Missile Crisis, remains the closest the world has yet come to all-out nuclear war.
 Provoked by US attempts at invading Communist Cuba, the crisis was finally resolved by a deal in which the US publicly promised never to invade Cuba, and secretly agreed to remove nuclear missiles from Turkey and Italy.
 The Soviets packed up their missiles and sailed for home.